Why Leviticus is the Most Important Book in the Bible

 Although most of the books of the Torah discuss events in the past, the ancient priestly rituals of the temple sacrifices in Leviticus are eternal and remain significant and practical even in our daily lives, if we do not lose sight of the bigger picture of the book.
 The laws and rituals of the Temple sacrifices, although seen as either irrelevant of abolished, are meant to bring YHVH’s children closer to Him and to serve as a means for leading a moral and ethical life, as YHVH says, “By them you shall live”.

 Again, the Temple sacrifices are not meant to atone intentional sins; they are not meant to earn eternal salvation, but to bring us close to YHVH either when we have sinned unintentionally, or when have the desire to bring our gifts of thanksgiving out of love for the blessings bestowed on us.
 This is the true meaning of korbanot.
+Because one day the Messiah will come and restore to the fullest extent the Torah of His Father and the laws of the Temple service in Leviticus.
+And if YHVH has said so through his prophet Ezekiel (see Eze 40-48), so it will be.
+He does not change, He is the same yesterday, today, and tomorrow.

+Now, the notion, which is still very widely spread in the Christendom, that the Temple sacrifices and especially the blood offerings were sacrifices for forgiveness of sin whose wage is death, not only cannot be proved from the Torah, but is irreconcilable with the attitude of the first people and the patriarchs had towards YHVH.
 There is no scriptural foundation for the arguments that there were sin-offerings which the forefathers offered to YHVH as a means of earning salvation in the world to come.
 The reason for this striking fact for many Christians today is to be found in the circumstance, that the righteous fathers had offered their gifts to YHVH in order to draw near to Him in revelations of love.
 Again, there is no scriptural foundation for arguments that the Temple sacrifices had made someone earn eternal salvation.
 None.
+The great importance of the Temple sacrifices prescribed by the laws in Leviticus may be derived to a great extent, apart from the fact that sacrifice was founded upon the dependence of man upon YHVH and his desire for the restoration of the relationship with Him which had been disturbed by sin.

 Let us again ascertain that there is no sacrifice, whatsoever in the Torah and in Leviticus in particular, that could have possibly atoned intentional sins; all sacrifices, but more properly gifts to YHVH, were to be brought before Him for forgiveness of unintentional sins, as an act of love for Him and regret for committing them.
+However, here is the place to say that korban is not just a presentation or gift, nor is it a means for the purpose of expressing reverence and devotion, love and gratitude to YHVH to earn and secure His favor.
+Regarded as offerings or gifts, they are only the means by which we are to seek and sustain communion with our Father YHVH.
+When we bring korban, we bring it at the door of His set-apart dwelling among us, for our acceptance before YHVH.
+(Lev 1:3)

 And he shall lay his hand on the head of the ascending offering, and it shall be accepted on his behalf to make atonement for him.
 (Lev 1:4)

-The verb to atone, to cover, does not signify payment or make compensation for sin through the performance of any sacrificial ritual, but to cover it over before YHVH, that is to say, to take away the power of [unintentional] sin of coming in between YHVH and ourselves.
+The verb to atone, to cover, does not signify payment or make compensation for sin through the performance of any sacrificial ritual, but to cover it over before YHVH, that is to say, to take away the power of [unintentional] sin of coming in between YHVH and us.
 Only then can we come near to Him in humility and gratitude.
+Therefore, what is to be atone is not the sin itself, but rather the soul of the offeror.

 For the life of the flesh is in the blood, and I have given it to you upon the altar to make atonement for your souls, for it is the blood that makes atonement for the soul.
 (Lev 17:11)